A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Resolvers

 Contrary to the case of finite and $\omega$-regular automata, since \HD-PDA have an infinite configuration space, the existence of positional resolvers does not imply determinisability.
 On the other hand, if an \HD-PDA has a resolver which only depends on the mode of the current configuration, then it is \emph{determinisable by pruning}, as transitions that are not used by the resolver can be removed to obtain a deterministic automaton.
 However, not all \HD-PDA are determinisable by pruning, e.g. the \HD-PDA for the languages~$C_n$ used to prove Theorem~\ref{theorem:succinctness}.

-We now turn to how much resources a \emph{machine} needs in order to implement a resolver for an \HD-PDA.
+As even positional resolvers for \HD-PDA are infinite objects mapping configurations to transitions, they are not necessarily finitely representable.
+We now turn our attention to whether \HD-PDA always have finitely representable resolvers, i.e., to what kind of memory a \emph{machine} needs in order to implement a resolver for an \HD-PDA.
 First, we introduce transducers as a way to implement a resolver.
-A transducer is an automaton with outputs instead of acceptance, i.e., it computes a function from input sequences to outputs.
+A transducer is an automaton with outputs instead of acceptance, i.e. it computes a function from input sequences to outputs.
 A pushdown resolver is a pushdown transducer that implements a resolver.

 Note that a resolver has to pick enabled transitions in order to induce accepting runs for all inputs in the language.
 To do so, it needs access to the mode of the last configuration.
 However, to keep track of this information on its own, the pushdown resolver would need to simulate the stack of the \HD-PDA it controls.
 This severely limits the ability of the pushdown resolver to implement computations on its own stack.
 Thus, we give a pushdown resolver access to the current mode of the \HD-PDA via its output function, thereby freeing its own stack to implement further functionalities.